Back to Connecticut

 Integrated setting

-A place where persons with disabilities can interact with nondisabled persons.
+A place where people with disabilities can interact and participate alongside nondisabled persons, as described in federal regulations.

 Public entity